-63. Are there any non- patent/trademark barriers to competition to protect medicines or devices?
-Yes, in Mexico there is no a specific body of legislation for Data package exclu- sivity (DPE) but in 2012 COFEPRIS issued in 2012 internal guidelines to provide 5 years of-term protection limited to new chemical entities five years.
+63. Are there any nonpatent/trademark barriers to competition to protect medicines or devices?

+In Mexico there is not a specific body of legislation for Data package exclusivity (DPE), but in 2012 COFEPRIS issued some internal guidelines to provide 5 years of protection for new chemical entities.

 However, the reliability and legal value of these guidelines is still uncertain.
-Based on the interpretation of international treaties along with the Mexican legislation specifically related to approval of new molecules (new chemical entities, formulations and new indications), along with the New Molecules Committee's (NMC) regulation (assists COFEPRIS with the analysis of tech- nical and scientific data in connection with clinical trials, approval of new molecules and biologics) regulatory data exclusivity for 5 years for new chem- ical entities, formulations and new indications has been obtained through litigation.
-Regarding biologics, there have been precedents already involving a longer period of protection, although the period has been decided case by case basis.
-It is mentioning that, NAFTA mentions that the protection should be for at least 5 years.
-On the other hand, some countries grant a wider length in regulatory exclusivity for biologics such as the United States and, Canada, among others.
-The agreement between the U.S. Canada and Mexico (USMCA/T-MEC) came into force on July 1st 2020.
-This new agreement kept similar wording as NAFTA, providing only at least 5 yeast for new chemical molecules.
+Based on the interpretation of international treaties, along with the Mexican legislation specifically related to the approval of new molecules (new chemical entities, formulations and new indications), in addition to the New Molecules Committee's (NMC) regulation (which assists COFEPRIS with the analysis of technical and scientific data in connection with clinical trials, approval of new molecules and biologics) of regulatory data exclusivity for 5 years for new chemical entities, formulations and new indications has been obtained through litigation.
+Regarding biologics, there have been precedents involving longer periods of protection, although the period has been decided on a case-by-case basis.
+It is worth noting that NAFTA mentions that the protection should be for at least 5 years.
+Furthermore, some countries grant a wider length in regulatory exclusivity for biologics such as the United States and, Canada, among others.
+The agreement between the U.S., Canada and Mexico (USMCA/T-MEC) came into force on July 1st, 2020.
+This new agreement kept similar wording as NAFTA, providing at least 5 years of protection for new chemical molecules.
 64. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?
 No, there are no restrictions to any types of medicines or devices that can be granted patent and trademark protection 65.
 Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?
-The only requirement established by the IP law is that for the license to have effects on third parties it has to be duly recorded before IMPI.
-Likewise, according to the linkage regulation established in article 147 BIS of the Mexican Industrial Property Regulations and article 167 BIS of the Health.
-Law Regulations, COFEPRIS is bound to observe the patents which are listed in the gazette listing those patents in force that cover allopathic medi- cines, according to the generic name of the active ingredient, prior to grant- ing marketing authorizations to third parties different to the titleholder, and alternatively to present the corresponding license.
+The only requirement established by the IP law is that for the license to have effect on third parties, it has to be duly recorded before IMPI.
+Likewise, according to the linkage regulation established in article 147 BIS of the Mexican Industrial Property Regulations and article 167 BIS of the Health Law Regulations, COFEPRIS is bound to observe the patents which are listed in the gazette, listing those patents in force that cover allopathic medi- cines, according to the generic name of the active ingredient, prior to grant- ing marketing authorizations to third parties different to the titleholder, and alternatively to present the corresponding license.